tanishkumar2003/Parsing/README.md

 ### Ground Rules

-In your code, you may use any OCaml modules and features we have taught in this class **except imperative OCaml** features like references, mutable records, and arrays.
+In your code, you may use any OCaml modules and features we have taught in this class, **except imperative OCaml** features like references, mutable records, and arrays.

 ### Testing & Submitting